-8.3.
-Bluefin Tuna Working Group
+8.3 Bluefin Tuna Species Group

-The bluefin tuna Working Group recommended that the Sub-Committee on Statistics should revise and adopt the new form for electronic tagging data at its meeting in September 2010 (SCI-031).
+The Bluefin Tuna Species Group recommended that the Sub-Committee on Statistics should revise and adopt the new form for electronic tagging data at its meeting in September 2010 (SCRS/2010/012).
 The Secretariat presented the new form that is available in the ICCAT web page and it was approved.

-8.4.
-Additional recommendations proposed by the Secretariat
+8.4 Additional recommendations proposed by the Secretariat

-8.4.1.
-R training workshop
+8.4.1 R training workshop

 The Sub-Committee strongly supported the Secretariat proposal to conduct a series of workshops, beginning in 2011 to introduce, provide training, validate and distribute these R-scripts to SCRS scientists in order to optimize and standardize common pre-analysis data processing tasks within each Species Group.
 The Sub-Committee approved of this important activity, and recommended that test datasets be developed to allow validation of R-Scripts and other processes which have been developed by National Scientists.
 A member of the Sub-Committee also reported that similar efforts have taken place another fisheries management group (ICES).
 This effort, the "COST Project", proposes the use of standardized data set exchange formats and emphasizes the development of R-scripts for common analyses.
-A report of this project is available (Jansen et al., 2009 - ICES Cooperative Research Report 296), and users may obtain R-scripts by contacting the user group.
+A report of this project is available (Jansen et al., 2009), and users may obtain R-scripts by contacting the user group.